openedx/edx-documentation/en_us/shared/developing_course/course_subsections.rst

 .. _Hide a Subsection After its Due Date:

 ========================================
-Hide a Subsection after its Due Date
+Hide a Subsection after Its Due Date
 ========================================

 You can make a subsection's content unavailable when its due date has passed.